matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - Lightweight processes.
 - Creating a new thread requires fewer resources than creating new process.
-- Threads exist within a process - every process has at least one.
+- Threads exist within a process; every process has at least one.
 - Threads share the process's resources, including memory and open files.
 - Multithreaded execution is Java:
-    - every application has at least one thread.
+    - Every application has at least one thread.
-    - system thread do memory management, event/signal handling.
+    - System thread do memory management, event/signal handling.
 - In programming, we start with one thread a main thread.
 - Any thread can create a new thread.
 - Threads can share data/objects and so their concurrent behaviors are inter-dependent.